byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 * ask them to manually change the FSM encoding type when thhey synthesize to see the impact.
 * Any _new_ coding standards to add?
 It would be nice to add something for this assignment
 * Have them create a function in the testbench
--->
+* Be more clear on what should be in the report for cells -->